harsh-dexter/poll-pulse/README.md

     ```
 *   This `.env` file is ignored by Git (via `.gitignore`).
 For deployed environments, configure `VITE_WEBSOCKET_URL` as an environment variable in your hosting provider's settings.

-## Backend Architecture: State Sharing & Room Management
+## Backend Architecture: Vote State Sharing & Room Management

-The backend's vote state sharing and room management are structured around an in-memory model, primarily orchestrated by `server/src/roomManager.ts`.
-Each poll room is an independent entity holding its own vote counts, user list, and timer status.
-Real-time updates and state synchronization with clients are achieved through WebSocket messages, ensuring all participants in a room see live changes.

-The backend manages the application state entirely in memory, suitable for the assignment's scope.
-Here's how it works in more detail:

-1.  **Room Storage (`server/src/roomManager.ts`):**
+The backend uses an in-memory architecture to manage poll rooms and synchronize vote states in real time.
+This design keeps the system lightweight and responsive, ideal for the assignment’s scope.
+The logic is centered around three key files:

+- `roomManager.ts`: Manages all room data and state.
+- `server.ts`: Handles WebSocket connections and routing.
+- `eventHandlers.ts`: Processes client events and triggers state updates.

+### Room Management

-    *   A global `Map` object (`rooms`) stores all active poll rooms.
-The key is the unique `roomCode` (string), and the value is a `Room` object containing all information about that specific poll.
+Poll rooms are stored in a global `Map`, where each key is a unique `roomCode` and the value is a `Room` object.
+Each room independently tracks:
-    *   The `Room` object holds the `question`, current `voteCounts` (e.g., `{ cats: 0, dogs: 0 }`), `remainingTime`, `votingEnded` status, a `Map` of connected `users` (keyed by a unique user ID assigned on connection), and a `Set` of active `WebSocket` client connections (`clients`) currently in that room.

-2.  **Connection Handling (`server/src/server.ts`):**
+- The poll question
+- Vote counts (e.g., `{ cats: 2, dogs: 3 }`)
+- Connected users (with unique `userIds`)
+- Active WebSocket clients
+- Voting status and timer

+A second map (`clientRooms`) maps each WebSocket client to their current room for easy cleanup on disconnect.

+### Vote State Sharing

-    *   When a client connects via WebSocket, the server assigns it a unique ID (e.g., `user-1`).
+When a user connects, the server assigns a unique ID and listens for WebSocket messages.
+Messages follow a `{ type, payload }` structure and are routed via event handlers.
-    *   The server listens for JSON messages from the client.
-Each message has a `type` (e.g., `join-room`, `cast-vote`) and a `payload`.

-3.  **Event Processing (`server/src/eventHandlers.ts`):**
-    *   Based on the message `type`, the corresponding handler function is called.
+Based on the message type (e.g., `join-room`, `cast-vote`), the server updates the relevant room’s state using helper functions in `roomManager.ts`.
-    *   These handlers interact with the `roomManager` functions (e.g., `addUserToRoom`, `castUserVote`) to update the state stored in the `rooms` Map.
-    *   A separate `Map` (`clientRooms`) tracks which room each connected client (`ws.id`) is currently in, facilitating cleanup on disconnect.

-4.  **State Sharing (Broadcasting):**
-    *   When a relevant state change occurs (e.g., a vote is cast, a user joins/leaves, the timer ends), the backend broadcasts update messages to clients.
-    *   Broadcasting is targeted to specific rooms using the `clients` Set stored within each `Room` object in the `roomManager`.
-Helper functions (`sendToClient`, `broadcastToRoom`) ensure messages are sent only to the relevant connected clients in a room.
-For example, a `vote-update` message containing the new `voteCounts` is sent to everyone in the room where the vote occurred.

-5.  **Timer Management:**
-    *   The timer (`setInterval`) is managed within the `roomManager`.
-It's started when the first user joins a room and hasn't already started.
-    *   On each tick, a callback provided by `eventHandlers` broadcasts the remaining time.
-When the timer finishes, another callback broadcasts the `voting-ended` event and updates the room state.

-This in-memory approach keeps the backend simple and focused on real-time updates via WebSockets without needing external databases or complex state synchronization mechanisms.
+Whenever the state changes — like a vote is cast or a user joins — the server broadcasts an update (`vote-update`, `user-joined`, etc.) to all clients in that specific room using the room’s `clients` set.
+This ensures real-time, scoped updates without affecting other rooms.

+### Timer Handling

+Each room starts its timer (`setInterval`) when the first user joins.
+The remaining time is broadcasted every second.
+Once the timer reaches zero, the room's `votingEnded` flag is set to `true`, and a `voting-ended` event is sent to all connected clients.

+Timers and vote updates are fully decoupled from the client — ensuring consistent state even if users refresh or disconnect temporarily.

+---

+### Summary

+This architecture avoids external databases or persistent storage, focusing purely on fast, event-driven WebSocket communication.
+It supports multiple simultaneous rooms, isolates state cleanly per room, and handles disconnections gracefully — all while remaining simple and easy to scale if needed.